 Avoiding any significant new grant intervention.
 The GLA should continue to monitor the situation, let prices reduce and support schemes that are more at risk of going unsold (such as towers) through already existing means.
 The GLA could also consider an offer to smaller housing associations and local authorities focused on flipping section 106 shared ownership homes to social rent, reducing risks on schemes with large numbers of shared ownership homes.
 A generalised grant offer that doesn’t fully or substantially cover the cost of purchasing the homes is unlikely to persuade housing associations – particularly larger ones - or local authorities to acquire more homes.

 Based on the research, it appears likely that developers are refusing lower offers in fear of significantly denting their margins and are putting pressure on the GLA and local authorities for market corrective interventions.
-Should the GLA intervene with a section 106 specific offer, it would risk protecting developers’ margins when the large majority of the homes would be sold at a lower price.
+Should the GLA intervene with a section 106 specific offer, it would risk protecting developers’ margins when the large majority of the homes would be sold at a lower price and have very little impact on delivery, which is ultimately impacted by a decline in demand.

+Encourage developers to engage local authorities and housing associations early in the design phase.
 It is also reasonably clear that, at least to a certain extent, developers could be pressed to work harder to collaborate more closely with local authorities and housing associations early in the design phase to make section 106 homes more attractive.
+The GLA should use its conveying powers to invite developers to engage RPs early.
+The lack of early engagement has been lamented by all local authorities and housing associations and, whilst not a silver bullet, would go a great deal towards assuring local authorities on issues of quality and design, that often negatively weight on deals advancing.

 Ensure that local authorities review their preferred RP lists.
 This would broaden the number of housing associations that local authorities contact when a scheme has units available for sale and ensure that a larger number of them is contacted from the beginning.
 It is particularly likely to support medium and small sized housing associations that are willing to invest in the market but might not be aware of all opportunities.

 Invite local authorities that purchase section 106 homes to share best practice with peers.
 Whilst the GLA should not be seen as pushing local authorities into acquiring section 106 homes, it should work with them to further explore the reticence of most of them to acquire section 106 homes.
-One of the local authorities that is actively purchasing section 106 homes (Haringey) has made itself available for a session with Housing Directors’ Group where it can explain its strategy, risks and lessons learnt so far.
+One of the local authorities that is actively purchasing section 106 homes (Haringey) has offered a session with Housing Directors’ Group where it can explain its strategy, risks and lessons learnt so far.
 The GLA should discuss with London Councils the opportunity of putting this on the agenda in a bid to increase interest in the approach.
 Whilst most local authorities’ strategy to leave section 106 homes to housing associations might have made sense when the market was very competitive, the situation has significantly changed.
 In a market characterised by low demand for section 106 homes and high risk in land-led schemes, a more active approach from local authorities could mean that homes are sold more quickly, reducing pressure for intervention.

+Similarly, some local authorities explained that they are not confident competing in the market because they are not clear on price points and are concerned to drive up prices.
+If there is interest, the GLA could explore offering support to value section 106 homes.